 1) What was your inspiration to decorate cakes?
 (Dream it!)

 My inspiration to decorate cakes comes from both my love of art and sharing my art with others, and making yummy cakes and sharing my cakes with others.
-I have so many people in my life that inspire me — just like Sara and Scott have — and it is so much fun to create something for them that they can enjoy.
+I have so many people in my life who inspire me — just like Sara and Scott have — and it is so much fun to create something for them that they can enjoy.

 2) How did you learn to do this?
 (Map it!)

 I love a good challenge.
 I have been sculpting and baking for so long that they were not challenging enough anymore.
-One day I was watching The Food Network channel, and a cake decorating show came on.
+One day I was watching The Food Network channel, and a cake-decorating show came on.
 My dog’s birthday was the following week, so I taught myself how to make these cakes by watching tutorials on the internet — and he got the best dog cake ever!

 3) Which do you enjoy more: making the cake or watching people eat the cake?
 (Play it!)

-I really enjoy making the cakes, but I definitely put in all of the time and effort to make a cake like this because of the joy that I experience when I see the reaction on people’s face when they first see (and taste) the cake I made for them.
+I really enjoy making the cakes, but I definitely put in all of the time and effort to make a cake like this because of the joy that I experience when I see the reaction on people’s faces when they first see (and taste) the cake I made for them.
 It warms my heart to see someone love what I created just for them.
 Regarding ideas for what is next, I actually don’t have any specific plans.
 With these cakes, I tend to wait for inspiration and occasion to find me and then dive in!

 * * *